evt/wakeup/README.md

 Customer asks to wake them up at xx:yy and this what this service does.

-Technologies used: Google Cloud Scheduler, Closue SQL.
-Cloud Functions.
+Technologies used: Google Cloud Scheduler, Cloud SQL, Cloud Functions.

 # Service Diagram